 Clarinda suburb profile

 Clarinda is a peaceful suburb located in Melbourne's southeastern region, approximately 20km from the CBD.
-Known for its family-friendly atmosphere and community spirit, Clarinda offers a mix of residential options, including spacious family homes and modern townhouses.
-The suburb is well-served by local amenities, including schools, parks, and shopping centers, making it an attractive choice for families and professionals.
-Its proximity to major roads and public transport ensures easy access to the city and surrounding areas.
-With its welcoming environment and convenient location, Clarinda continues to be a desirable place for residents seeking a balanced suburban lifestyle.
+Known for its family-friendly atmosphere, Clarinda offers a mix of residential homes, parks, and local amenities.
+The suburb is characterized by its multicultural community, with a variety of cultural events and dining options reflecting its diverse population.
+Clarinda's proximity to major shopping centers, schools, and public transport makes it a convenient choice for families and professionals.
+With its blend of suburban tranquility and urban accessibility, Clarinda continues to be a desirable location for those seeking a balanced lifestyle.

 Clarinda property market performance

-Clarinda’s property market has shown moderate growth over the past 12 months.
-House values have increased by 3.0%, with the current median house price at approximately $1.14 million.
-Interestingly, unit values have risen by 6.7%, although the median unit price is not available, indicating limited sales activity in this segment.
+Clarinda’s property market has shown modest growth over the past 12 months.
+House values have increased by 1.4%, bringing the median house price to approximately $1.05 million.
+Although unit values have seen a slight increase of 2%, the median unit price remains at $0, indicating limited data or sales activity in this segment.

-Sales activity has been relatively low, with 10 houses and only 3 units sold over the past 12 months.
-Houses are spending a median of 43 days on the market, while data for units is insufficient to determine a trend, suggesting a lack of demand or supply in the unit market.
+Sales activity has been relatively low, with 15 houses and only 4 units sold over the past 12 months.
+Houses are spending a median of 40 days on the market, while there is no available data for units, suggesting a lack of transactions in the unit market.

 | Houses | Units | |